How to Flush Your Pipes for Lead

 Clean and re-install aerators or replace if worn or damaged.

 *If you cannot remove the aerator and screens from a faucet, do not run that specific faucet.
 Aerators and screens can trap lead particles.
-We recommend replacing faucets where aerators and screens cannot be removed.
+Consider replacing faucets where aerators and screens cannot be removed.